 Often make phone calls to another country at a pre-set time in the other country or join conference calls set up by people in other countries?
 Calculating the corresponding local time is simple arithmetic, but it nevertheless generally causes a lot of head scratching and always the inmost doubt: after all, have I got it right?

 World Clock Deluxe helps you with its Time Converter which calculates corresponding dates and times in different cities.

-The Time Converter lets you also calculate time conversions involving time zones (e.g. EST, CET, ACST) or world times (e.g. Coordinated Universal Time, Greenwich Mean Time, Internet Time) and allows you to copy conversion results to the Clipboard so that you can use them in other applications.
+The Time Converter lets you also calculate time conversions involving time zones (e.g. EST, CET, ACST) or world times (e.g. Coordinated Universal Time, Greenwich Mean Time, Internet Time) and allows you to copy conversion results to the Clipboard or easily share them via Mail or Messages.